baharsener/baharsener.github.io/_pages/projects.md

 ---

-### Behavioral Metrics for an AI Learning Product
+### Optimizing Remote Research for Young Children
-Defined and tracked behavioral metrics (error rates, task completion, adoption patterns) to evaluate product usability at an AI startup, collaborating with engineers to reduce pilot error rates by 25%.
+Redesigned an in-person study as an unmoderated online experience for 5-year-olds and their parents, using usability testing and iterative design to reduce data collection time from 12 months to 2 weeks while improving participant diversity and lowering attrition.

-**Methods:** Behavioral metrics definition, iterative usability studies, cross-functional collaboration
+**Methods:** Usability testing, semi-structured interviews, behavioral observation, survey design, custom JavaScript development

 ---
 *Check back for full write-ups for each project.*